deephaven/deephaven-core/py/README.md

 pip install --force py/embedded-server/build/wheel/deephaven_server-<version>-py3-none-any.whl
 ```

-**If you make Python code changes that affect the wheel, you will need to re-install it.**
+**If you make Python server code changes, you will need to re-build and re-install the wheel.**

 Start the Java server by following the instructions [here](../server/jetty-app/README.md).